Building a Left Movement for Working-Class & Popular Power

 Adoption of the Conference Declaration of the Left

-The Declaration Drafting Coordinator tables the consolidated draft drawn from all three commission rapporteur teams.
+Tabling: The Drafting Team tables the consolidated draft Declaration drawn from the three commission report-backs.

-Substance: Political assessment of the conjuncture, strategic orientation, and the collective commitments of all formations present.
+Substance: Political assessment of the conjuncture, strategic orientation, and the collective political commitments of the formations present, grounded in the framework document.

 Lunch

-Tabling of the first-phase Programme of Action, organised by thematic pillars with proposed campaigns, working groups, formations responsible, and twelve-month measurable outcomes.
+Format: Tabling and adoption of the first-phase Programme of Action, organised by thematic pillars, with campaigns, working groups, responsible formations, and twelve-month measurable outcomes.

 - Employment and the crisis of work